johnrsibert/JonzPandemic/index.md

 number of values of the ratio that fall into the slots defined along the horizontal axis.
-Most of the ratios are near 0.015 for a morality rate of 1.5%, but there is a substantial number ratios greater than 0.02 up to a maximum 0.08.
+Most of the ratios are near 0.015 for a morality rate of 1.5%, but there is a substantial number ratios greater than 0.02 up to a maximum of 0.05.
 The Johns Hopkins University Coronavirus Resource Center pegs the case-fatality ratio in the United States to be about [two deaths for 100 confirmed cases](https://coronavirus.jhu.edu/data/mortality).